Skip to main content

 Noah Schultz, the 22-year-old, 6-foot-10 left-hander who is one of the top pitching prospects in the White Sox organization, went five innings, struck out nine, and gave the offense a platform to work with.
 Charlotte made full use of it.

 The third inning was the whole ballgame.
 Korey Lee opened it with a three-run home run.
-Jacob Gonzalez followed immediately with a two-run blast.
+Jacob Gonzalez followed with a two-run blast.
 Five runs in one inning, and the Knights never looked back.
 Charlotte 7, Memphis 3.
 Series tied.

 THAT is the version of this team that keeps manager Chad Pinder feeling good about what he's building here.